-Helen graduated from University College Cork (UCC) in 1982 with a degree in Psychology.
+Helen graduated from University College Cork (UCC) in 1982 with a degree in Psychology and works in English and French.
 In 2003, she obtained her MA in Psychology and went on to do a DEA (Post Master Degree) at Paris VII, Cité de La Sorbonne.

 She completed a two year practical and academic training scheme in Perinatal psychology (period when we decide to become parents to the first two years of life) in the Maternity service of a Parisian Hospital.
 Hôpital des Diaconesses de Reuilly, Paris 12.

 Helen is a chartered member of the Irish Psychological Society (PSI).
 She abides by their code of ethics.
 Her fees can be claimed back on certain private health insurance plans.